 Whoa.
 Whoa now.
 Back up, Mr. Taco McSparkles, because you’ve just made a grave mistake.
 As it turns out, announcing your intention to do something actually decreases the likelihood that you’ll follow through and, you know, do it.

-“Wait just a cotton-pickin’ minute!” you say, (holy crap, Yosemite Sam was racist!
-Ok, back on track) “I thought announcing your goals was actually a good thing, because, you know, accountability and stuff!”
+“Hold up,” you say.
+“I thought announcing your goals was actually a good thing, because, you know, accountability and stuff!”

 You’d think that, wouldn’t you.
 I did.
 I think most people do.
 It seems like common sense to tell somebody about a goal you’re planning on meeting; doing so suddenly creates an external motivator (not letting down said person) which should help you stay motivated.